why Palantir Technologies Inc [PLTR] is a Good Choice for Investors After New Price Target of $16.03

 Sponsored

-The results of the trading session contributed to over 60882415 shares changing hands.
-Over the past one week, the price volatility of Palantir Technologies Inc stands at 3.61% while the volatility over the past one month is 4.85%.

-The market cap for PLTR stock reached $44.11 billion, with 2.00 billion shares outstanding and 1.82 billion shares in the current float.
-Compared to the average trading volume of 59.43M shares, PLTR reached a trading volume of 60882415 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 61.03M shares, PLTR reached a trading volume of 57272133 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Palantir Technologies Inc [PLTR]?